backstage/backstage/docs/features/software-catalog/descriptor-format.md

+---
+id: descriptor-format
-# Descriptor Format of Catalog Entities
+title: Descriptor Format of Catalog Entities
+sidebar_label: YAML File Format
+---

 This section describes the default data shape and semantics of catalog entities.